-This is a guest post from Michael Krakaris of Deliverr, an eCommerce fulfillment solution.
+This is a guest post from Michael Krakaris of Deliverr, now Flexport, an ecommerce fulfillment solution.

 Sticking with FBA or moving to FBM might have been a question at the back of your mind since first selling on Amazon.
 However, amid the current coronavirus pandemic and Amazon FBA’s COVID-19 restrictions, this question has suddenly become more urgent.